Two Christian groups that oppose medical care

 received three years probationary sentence.

-which could have been repaired by conventional surgery.
+which could have been removed by conventional surgery.
 His parents were convicted.
 This was overturned

 on appeal in 1993.